-To the east of Wolsingham towards Crook and Witton-le-Wear are Harperley – a collection of scattered houses, the little village of Thornley and the nearby Bradley Hall.
+To the east of Wolsingham towards Crook and Witton-le-Wear is Harperley a collection of scattered houses.
+The little village of Thornley and Bradley Hall are nearby.

-Bradley Hall is a private residence that began as a manor house but was crenellated (fortified as a castle) by Cardinal Langley, the Bishop of Durham as a defence against the Scots in 1431.
+Bradley Hall is a private residence that began as a manor house but was crenellated (fortified as a castle) by Cardinal Langley, a Bishop of Durham, as a defence against the Scots in 1431.

-Harperley – the clearing of someone called Harper back in medieval or Anglo-Saxon times is the home to a farmhouses which are private residences.
-These incldue Old Harperley Hall which dates back to the sixteenth century and nearby Harperley Hall a quarter of a mile to its east which dates to 1790.
+Harperley, the clearing of someone called Harper back in medieval or Anglo-Saxon times is a home to notable farmhouses that are private residences.
+These include Old Harperley Hall which dates back to the sixteenth century and nearby Harperley Hall a quarter of a mile to its east which dates to 1790.

 Holywood, Baal Hill and Tunstall